antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 I just can't start a blog and not post immediatly.
 So here we go...
 (Currently listening to <a href="http://open.spotify.com/track/4Ypxolb6A0oCPe9NqhFYdV">Mos Def - The Panties</a> so pardon me if I get too mellow :P )

 It was yesterday that I decided to stop blogging on the WP platform.
 My previous blog, which has a couple of years, survived one hosting transfer, two or three customized themes and gave me all the joys a blog should give.
-But I was feeling that the need of something new, where I could experiment more, without having to learn all the inner mechanics of the wordpress (I really don't have the time right now, too much stuff on my 'to learn' queue).
+But I was feeling that the need of something new, where I could experiment more, without having to learn all the inner mechanics of Wordpress (I really don't have the time right now, too much stuff on my 'to learn' queue).
 I also have read about <a href="http://jekyllrb.com/" title="Jekyll site">Jekyll</a> and it made me curious by its simplicity + flexibility.
 Well, and the idea to post from the terminal is very cool.
 I admit.

 Besides that, I decided that this summer I should hang out on GitHub, follow nice repos and learn more, that's about time!
 I had a GiT workshop on college and read a lot about it, but when one doesn't practice, all that knowledge gets rusty and I don't like it.

 So, yesterday when I was setting foot outside the door to workout and it began to rain, I decided the time had come.
 It took me part of the morning and afternoon to read some documentation, blog posts about the system, some stack overflow Q&A and CSS tweaking.

-For those who don't know, Jekyll is a static site generator, oriented to blog-like websites.
+For those who don't know, <a href="http://jekyllrb.com/">Jekyll</a> is a static site generator, oriented to blog-like websites.
 It's written on Ruby by Tom Preston Werner (GitHub co-founder).
 Basically, it takes Markdown, Liquid Markup and a template structure, it processes all of the data and outputs a static site, ready for deployment.
 All this (plus no database queries) result in a quicker site and we all like speed, right?

-Some stuff I read:
+Some stuff I read along the way:

 * <a href="http://hugogiraudel.com/2013/02/21/jekyll/#why">Why Jekyll</a> by Hugo Giraudel
 * <a href="https://help.github.com/articles/using-jekyll-with-pages">Using Jekyll with GitHub Pages</a>